locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/assignments_in_conditionals.md

 }
 ```

 So here, result was assigned the value 200 rather than compared to the value 200.
+Compilers should
-Some compilers may issue a warning for these cases, but an error would be better.
+issue a warning for these cases, but an error would be better.

 Developers might also try to reverse the left and right hand side to mitigate the issue: